xinu-os/xinu/docs/features/networking/Routing.rst

 :wikipedia:`routing`.

-At the center of the routing module is the *routing daemon*, which repeatedly retrieves packets from a :doc:`mailbox <Mailboxes>` on which packets can be placed using :source:`rtRecv()
+At the center of the routing module is the *routing daemon*, which repeatedly retrieves packets from a :doc:`mailbox
+</features/Mailboxes>` on which packets can be placed using
-<network/route/rtRecv.c>` and routes them to their destinations (or
-sends special packets such as :doc:`ICMP` unreachable packets) by calling :source:`rtSend() <network/route/rtSend.c>`.
+:source:`rtRecv() <network/route/rtRecv.c>` and routes them to their destinations (or sends special packets such as :doc:`ICMP` unreachable packets) by calling :source:`rtSend() <network/route/rtSend.c>`.
 To route packets, the routing daemon makes use of a routing table.
 Routing table entries can be programatically added and removed with :source:`rtAdd() <network/route/rtAdd.c>` and :source:`rtRemove()
 <network/route/rtRemove.c>`, respectively.
 The shell command
 **route** relies on both these functions.